 Industrial control systems (ICS) have always been a major part of IIoT.
 According to Deloitte, these systems have been connected to the IT infrastructure for years, providing remote connectivity for real-time data and remote support.
 The abundance of inexpensive, off-the-shelf edge computing capabilities today has made it easy to analyze this rich data for operational insights and competitive advantage.
 However, data collection and processing right at the edge comes with its own set of challenges and the convergence has led to expanded attack surfaces.

 Device data must not be altered, i.e. its integrity needs to be preserved.
 Incorrect readings can easily have catastrophic results.
-For e.g. an operator may take corrective action on seeing a false low pressure reading, which could in turn damage the equipment.
+For example, an operator may take corrective action on seeing a false low-pressure reading, which could in turn damage the equipment.
 Similarly, malicious actors must be denied the ability to make changes to device configuration.
 Purposely incorrect configuration can cause equipment damage/failure or downtime.

-The past two decades have seen stable demand for secure outbound remote access to enterprise IT resources (servers, applications, services, cloud, etc).
+The past two decades have seen a stable demand for secure outbound remote access to enterprise IT resources (servers, applications, services, cloud, etc).
 With the advent of edge computing, industrial enterprises have been increasingly realizing the need for secure inbound remote access for a variety of reasons, including remote troubleshooting, run-time configuration changes, and remote monitoring.
-It is essential that only authorized users are allowed access to any monitoring data.
+Only authorized users must be allowed access to any monitoring data.

 MQTT & CoAP : Message Queuing Telemetry Transport (MQTT) and Constrained Application Protocol (CoAP) are two of the most popular publish-subscribe machine-to-machine (M2M) protocols.
 Both are very easy to use, adaptable and lightweight protocols suitable for effectively connecting a large array of devices over the Internet, and are specifically designed for resource-constrained, M2M use cases (e.g. low power, high latency, limited bandwidth).